jfdm/jfdm.github.io/post/2015-07-05-idris-compiling.md

 tags: idris,tricks
 ...

+*Edits* As someone cannot proof-read, this post has been updated.

-Idris is my day to day language for programming.
+[Idris](http://www.idris-lang.org) is my day to day language for programming.
 This article and subsequent will detail some tricks that may be of benefit when creating Idris Programs.

 The Idris compiler goes through many a stage during the compilation process.